Missy Wise | Associate Voice Teacher and Coach

 Since moving to Chicago, Missy has worked closely with Davin as a singer and teacher and is a Somatic Voicework™, The LoVetri Method level I teacher.

-A session with Missy is an opportunity to hang with a professional musician not afraid to share what she has learned.
+A session with Missy is an opportunity to hang with a professional musician not afraid to share what she has learned along the way.
 Even further, she is real and will open up about her struggles and how she continues to grow.
 One of Missy's clients shared: "Missy is great at meeting you where you are, figuring out how best to work with your voice, and provides great feedback."

 Why do you sing?

-What do you consider your strengths as a teacher?
+What do you consider your strengths as a voice teacher and coach?

 Who or what excites you in music right now?

 I'm increasingly excited about convergence of styles.
 I'm really pumped about what's happening in soul/funk pop, modern bluegrass, electronic pop, and folk musical theater.
 Lots of amazing sounds and rule breaking and I'm ALL ABOUT THAT.
 In general, what excites me is artists pouring their guts out (Janelle Monae, Brandi Carlisle, Aretha Franklin, Kacey Musgraves, Al Green, Dolly Parton, Sara Bareilles, Billie Holliday, Lake Street Dive, Sarah Watkins, Sylvan Esso...)

 What are you up to when you're not singing?

 I'm somewhere laughing too loud, eating TexMex, watching movies, and running around/exploring beautiful Chicago!